natj/guide-to-configuring-arch-on-lenovo-carbon-x1-gen7/README.md

 ### thinkpad keyboard shortcuts

 In order to get the thinkpad extra keyboard keys working the running kernel needs to be updated with the `thinkpad_acpi` module.

-TODO: Add installation notes
+Install that and enable the service.

 Next we need a script that listens to keypresses, captures them and lets us perform stuff based on them.

 Install `acpid` for that.
-Enabled it to `systemctl`.
+Enabled it via `systemctl enable acpi.service`.

 Try with live capturing:
 ```